Frequently Asked Questions

 You should also contact Caxton Legal to make an appointment to ask about the alleged breach and what you can do about this.
 Information about accessing legal help can be found on our website.

-We want to set up our wills so that our family inherit our home, is there any reason we cannot do this, and what is involved?
+We want to set up our wills so that family members can inherit our home, is there any reason we cannot do this, and what is involved?

 There is no reason why you cannot leave your home to your family.
 In your will, your home will be handled the same as any asset per your instructions.
 You should note that site rent and utility fees will continue to be payable until the home is sold, or the site agreement is assigned to your family member.